 The walls in the library, living room and dining room have sculpted plaster in the acorn and leaf motif and trailing vines and leaves… a traditional symbol of hospitality.
 You are invited to curl up in the parlor with a classical book or relax in a window seat nook by a warm crackling fire.
 Or you may decide to just enjoy an evening on the veranda swing while watching the sunset.

 In the morning, you’ll savour a delicious breakfast in the Dining room.
-Breakfasts include such treats as fresh fruit, pancakes, omelets, egg bakes, French toast, sausage, caramel rolls and muffins.
+Breakfasts include such treats as fresh fruit recipes, pancakes, egg dishes and many more.

 This historic home, which is on the National Registry of Historic Places, also has a wonderful history of serving guests.
 Over sixty years before it became a bed and breakfast, our Inn was known as the “Hostess House” because it served as the site of many weddings, anniversary celebrations, special dinners and other functions.
 In fact the previous owner baked dozens of caramel and cinnamon rolls each week for the guests.
 That tradition continues today.
 Don’t be surprised if the smell of freshly baked caramel rolls seeps in under your door to wake you in the morning.